Getting Mesothelioma Treatment in Virginia

 Carrie Deane

-When her brother was diagnosed with stage IV peritoneal mesothelioma, Carrie Deane of Richmond, Virginia, reached out for help.
-She needed guidance and assistance to help her brother file a VA disability claim for asbestos exposure.
-She gives credit to The Mesothelioma Center for helping her in her time of need.
-“If you had not been there to guide me each step of the way, I would have felt helpless and perhaps given up,” she said.
-The Mesothelioma Center was able to help her file the claim, but, more importantly, Deane found someone she could trust.
-“I felt a sense of comfort in your words and your understanding of what we were going through and your desire to help prompted me to trust that you had my brother’s best interest at heart,” she said.
+When Carrie Deane’s brother was diagnosed with stage 4 peritoneal mesothelioma in Richmond, Virginia, she turned to The Mesothelioma Center for guidance.
+Carrie needed expert help to file a VA disability claim linked to asbestos exposure.
+She credits The Mesothelioma Center with essential support in her most difficult moments.
+“If you had not been there to guide me each step of the way, I would have felt helpless and perhaps given up,” Carrie shared.
+Not only did The Mesothelioma Center help her complete the claim, but they also became a trusted partner.
+“I felt a sense of comfort in your words and your understanding of what we were going through.
+Your desire to help made me believe you truly had my brother’s best interest at heart,” she said.

 Cancer Support Services in Virginia